How Often to Stain a Deck in Renton’s Rainy Climate

 What a professional looks at isn’t just the age of the last stain job.
 It’s the current condition of the surface.
 That means checking whether the existing stain is still offering any protection, whether moisture has penetrated the wood, and what prep work is needed before a new coat will adhere properly.

 If any of the signs above are showing up on your deck, or if it has been more than a year or two since the last restaining, an estimate is the right next step.
-Equipped Painting assesses deck conditions throughout the greater Seattle area and gives homeowners a clear picture of where their deck stands and what it needs.
+We assess deck conditions throughout the greater Seattle area and give homeowners a clear picture of where their deck stands and what it needs.
 Contact us today to schedule your estimate.